-New Tank Syndrome occurs when there are insufficient nitrifying bacteria in the system to convert the ammonia and nitrite.
+New Tank Syndrome occurs in a fish tank when there are insufficient nitrifying bacteria in the system to convert the ammonia and nitrite.
 If fish are added too soon, too many fish, or not enough bacteria, ammonia or nitrite levels rise and fish become sick and die.

 Any aquarium under six weeks of age should be considered immature and liable to New tank syndrome.
 Even if bacteria have been added.
 That’s why new aquariums should only be stocked slowly, and with a few, small, hardy fish.
-Too many fish too soon and there will be problems.
+Too many fish too soon and there will be too much fish waste, and problems.